Houston 1B Yuli Gurriel out for rest of World Series

 “Yuli’s been one of our best hitters in the postseason, so, obviously, it stinks not having him,” McCormick said.

+Lee was called into Baker’s office when the 24-year-old arrived at Minute Maid Park about four hours before game time.
+Lee’s parents, Lisa and Darrin, brother Kellen and girlfriend had flown in for the game.

+“I haven’t told them yet,” Lee said.
+“Hopefully they’re going to get surprised when they get here.”

-Lee, 24, was a first-round draft pick in 2019 and made his major league debut on July 1.
+Lee was a first-round draft pick in 2019 and made his major league debut on July 1.
 He hit .160 (4 for 25) with four RBIs in 12 games with the Astros from July 1-31 after Jason Castro hurt his left knee.
-Lee hit .238 with 25 homers and 76 RBIs in 104 games at Triple-A Sugar Land.
+Lee hit .238 with 25 homers and 76 RBIs in 104 games at Triple-A Sugar Land, homering three times at Las Vegas on Aug.
+23.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports